single-cell-data/SOMA/abstract_specification.md

     batch_size,
     partitions,
     result_order,
-    batch_format,
     platform_config,
-) -> delayed iterator over ReadResult
+) -> SOMASparseNDArrayRead
 ```

 - `coords`: per-dimension slice (see the [indexing and slicing](#indexing-and-slicing) section below), expressed as a scalar, a range, an Arrow array or chunked array of scalar, or a list of both.
 - `batch_size`: a [`SOMABatchSize`](#SOMABatchSize), indicating the size of each "batch" returned by the read iterator.
 Defaults to `auto`.
 - `partitions`: an optional [`SOMAReadPartitions`](#SOMAReadPartitions) to partition read operations.
 - `result_order`: a [`ResultOrder`](#resultorder) specifying the order of read results.
-- `batch_format`: a [`SOMABatchFormat`](#SOMABatchFormat) value, indicating the desired format of each batch.
-Default: `coo`.
 - [`platform_config`](#platform-specific-configuration): optional storage-engine-specific configuration.

-The `read` operation will return a language-specific iterator over one or more `ReadResult` objects, allowing the incremental processing of results larger than available memory.
+The `read` operation will return a `SOMASparseNDArrayRead` type, allowing the a result encoding type to be selected.
+The encoding type, in turn, will provide a language-specific iterator over the result data, allowing the incremental processing of results larger than available memory.
 The actual iterator used is delegated to language-specific SOMA specs.
-The contents of the batch returned by the iterator is specified by the `batch_format` parameter.

 ### Operation: write()